rust-lang/reference/src/items/external-blocks.md

 r[items.extern.attributes.link.wasm_import_module.behavior]
 The `wasm_import_module` key may be used to specify the [WebAssembly module] name for the items within an `extern` block when importing symbols from the host environment.
 The default module name is `env` if `wasm_import_module` is not specified.

-r[items.extern.attributes.link.empty-block]
-It is valid to add the `link` attribute on an empty extern block.
-You can use this to satisfy the linking requirements of extern blocks elsewhere in your code (including upstream crates) instead of adding the attribute to each extern block.

 r[items.extern.attributes.link.modifiers.bundle]
 #### Linking modifiers: `bundle`